oskarrough/rough/README.md

 Styles are divided into:

 - Base
-- Layout
 - Utilities
 - Components
+- Layout

-Base styles can not contain any classes.
-This is the default elements and configuration as colors, layout measures etc.
+**Base** styles are not allowed to use class selectors.
+The base is for styling default elements and configuration as colors, layout measures etc.

-Layout is your main site layout and grid systems.

-Utilities are helpers to build your project.
+**Utilities** are helpers to build your project.
 Could be for alignment, spacing or clearfixing etc.

-Components are the parts that make up your project.
+**Components** are the parts that make up your project.
 They are based on the 'base', build with 'utilities' and placed into 'layout'.
 Components can also contain layout.
 Most components are unique to a project.

+**Layout** is your main layout and grid systems.
+Keep this as small as possible because it is not reusable.
+Attempt to (re)use components and utilities instead.

 ## Naming convention